-Politics and Economy (Ball, Bieber, Bokovoy, Cahill, Connell-Szasz, Florvil, Ferguson, Hall, Hutchison, Hutton, Monahan, Risso, Sanabria, Sandoval-Strausz, Smith, Truett, Yazawa)
+Politics and Economy (Ball, Bieber, Bokovoy, Connell-Szasz, Florvil, Herrán Ávila, Hutchison, Hutton, Jefferson, Monahan, Prior, Sanabria, Smith, Truett)

 This field deals with the many ways in which societies allocate resources, distribute power, and administer populations.
 Political decision making and economic restructuring have long been leading explanations for historical change, and we therefore focus on the particular dynamics of governance, law, state formation, production, trade, and consumption.
 Students will be trained to recognize politics as encompassing international diplomacy, public culture, the instrumentalities of dynastic and democratic states, and popular movements, as well as the exercise of small-scale, everyday authority through status, comportment, persuasion, violence, and resistance.
-The economic realm is likewise broadly defined to include everything from local subsistence and barter economies to national and imperial markets to capitalism and globalization.
+The economic realm is likewise broadly defined to include everything from local subsistence and barter economies to national and imperial markets to capitalism and globaliza-tion.
+Page 18